HPE-Haven-OnDemand/havenondemand-android/README.md

 ```

 **Function GetJobResult**

+Sends a request to Haven OnDemand to retrieve content identified by the jobID.
 ```
 void GetJobResult(String jobID)
 ```

-*Description:*

-* Sends a request to Haven OnDemand to retrieve content identified by the jobID.

 *Parameter:*
 * `jobID` is the job ID returned from a Haven OnDemand API upon an asynchronous call.

 *Response:*